-Family Favourites - Alfred Duggan [8,5/10] The real life story of a strange Roman Emperor, the boy Elagabalus.
-Written in Duggan's usual style ( that is from the viewpoint of a person close to the action ) it is a great exploration of a thoroughly obscure, but interesting person.
+Family Favourites - Alfred Duggan [8,5/10] The real life story of a strange Roman Emperor, the youth Elagabalus.
+Written in Duggan's usual style ( that is from the viewpoint of a person close to the action, and in a simple and often factual style) it is a great exploration of a thoroughly obscure, but interesting person.
 Dealing as it must with the blatant and public homosexuality of the Emperor, it is quite graphic for its time (1960), although not explicit in any way.
 Details are left to the reader, but the sexual inclinations and the forced eccentricities of this boy, who has nothing to do all day, since his relatives rule for him, is a model in making real history very interesting.Recommended.

 Rome's Executioner - Robert Fabbri [3/10] I gave up about 40% through.
 Badly written ( very poor grammar, appalling punctuation.
 At times reads like a bad translation. ).
 Ostensibly based on the life of Vespasian, but for all that, a predictable plot and little imaginative writing to make the passages sparkle.

 A Deadly Injustice- Ian Morson [5/10] Historical mystery set in 13th Century China.
 Not as good as his Falconer books.
 Competent, but not particularly exciting